Interactive online version:

 As long as you are coding with MetricObject subclasses (like the interpolators in HARK.interpolation) and standard numeric Python objects, the distance metric will always succeed in comparing objects.

 Note that comparing “incomparable” objects, like arrays of different shapes, will return a somewhat arbitrary “large” number (not near zero).
 This is because the sole purpose of measuring “distance” in HARK is to evaluate whether two solutions are sufficiently close.
 The tolerance level for such operations is usually on the order of \(10^{-4}\) to \(10^{-8}\), not \(10\) or \(1000\).
-That is, those “error code distances” mostly serve to ensure that a convergence criteria will definitely not be met when the comparitors are incomparable.
+Thus those “error code distances” mostly serve to ensure that a convergence criteria will definitely not be met when the comparitors are incomparable.

 The tolerance for convergence is stored in the tolerance attribute of AgentType instances.
 It has a default of \(10^{-6}\) but can be freely changed.